jeeftor/pysleepme/README.md

 This library then wraps those features for easier usage.
 ## Quickstart

-First you must get an API TOken this is done somewhere:
+First you must get an API Token this is done somewhere:

-* TODO

-## Credits

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [waynerv/cookiecutter-pypackage](https://github.com/waynerv/cookiecutter-pypackage) project template.